teamcapybara/capybara/README.md

 does not support JavaScript, nor is it able to access HTTP resources outside of your Rack application, such as remote APIs and OAuth services.
 To get around these limitations, you can set up a different default driver for your features.
-For example if you'd prefer to run everything in Selenium, you could do:
+For example, if you'd prefer to run everything in Selenium, you could do:

 ```ruby
 Capybara.default_driver = :selenium # :selenium_chrome and :selenium_chrome_headless are also registered